Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/index.md

 <article markdown>
 <div class="text" markdown>
-:material-roman-numeral-3: __Example of a Deploying Cosmo Tech Workspace with v5__
+:material-roman-numeral-3: __Example: Deploying a Cosmo Tech Workspace with v5__

 ---
-This guide provides an example of how to deploy a workspace using Babylon v5
+This guide provides an example on how to deploy a workspace using Babylon 5.

 ---
 <footer markdown>